snrism/swarm-sec/tests/TEST.md

   1. Check if swarm daemon is started inside the container and not in the host
   2. Keep Swarm up-to-date (Check for swarm latest version)
   3. Check swarm’s log-level and discourage use of debug
-  4. Check if docker default port is used.
-Docker should be started on a network interface and with its default port.
+  4. Verify if docker default port is used and with port correct default port proxy.
-  5. Check if TLS is enabled: Ensure that –tlsverify, --tlscert, --tlscacert, --tlskey are present.
+  5. Verify if TLS is enabled:
+    i.
+Ensure that –tlsverify, --tlscert, --tlscacert, --tlskey are present.
-  6. Check if heartbeat is a low-value and recommend using 20s
+  6. Verify if heartbeat is a low-value and recommend using 20s
-  7. Warn about missing API endpoints
-  8. Warn about which APIs behave differently b/w swarm and docker
-  9. Warn that mesos driver is experimental
+  7. Verify for cluster-driver.
+If mesos driver is used, warn it to be experimental
+  8. Verify if master replication is enabled and warn if not.
+  9. Verify if AppArmor or SecurityOpt is enabled for Swarm container
+  10. Verify if cross-origin resource sharing is enabled for remote API calls.

 ---

-##	Master Node Configuration
-  1. Verify if docker-machine is installed for default installation of swarm and WARN if its manual installation.
-  2. Verify TLS file permission configuration.

----

 ## Cluster Node & Runtime Setup
-  1. Check if docker –H is started
-  2. Verify client and server are running the same docker version
+  1. Verify client and server are running the same docker version
-  3. Check if each node has unique labels
+  2. Check if each node has unique labels
+  3. Verify the cluster node configuration
-  4. Verify TLS file permission configuration for each node
+  4. Verify docker daemon configuration
-  5. Run docker-bench and parse each node:
-    1. To reduce cluttering of output, we can only show tests that didn’t pass with suggested output.
-    2. Improve output to not just fail/pass, but also add suggestions or preferred options
+  5. Determine the container runtime configuration status (images & containers)

 ---